NikiTricky2/lucid/README.md

 </a-->
 - [Tutorial notebook](https://colab.research.google.com/github/ercaronte/lucid/blob/master/notebooks/tutorial.ipynb)

-  This tutorial quickly introduces [**Lucid**](https://github.com/tensorflow/lucid), a network for visualizing neural networks.
+  This tutorial quickly introduces Lucid, a network for visualizing neural networks.
 Lucid is a kind of spiritual successor to DeepDream, but provides flexible abstractions so that it can be used for a wide range of interpretability research.

 <!--a href="https://colab.research.google.com/github/tensorflow/lucid/blob/master/notebooks/modelzoo.ipynb">
 <img src="https://storage.googleapis.com/lucid-static/common/stickers/colab-modelzoo.png" width="500" alt=""></img>